Or Register for FREE!

 Dog food comes in a variety of shapes and sizes – and choosing the right dog food for your dog will be one of the most important decisions you make.

-Well there’s plenty of choice (!), there’s… dry dog food, dry mixers, tinned dog food, raw dog food (the barf diet), frozen dog food (when you buy it not when you feed it!).
-Then you have variances within those, natural dog food, organic dog food, and dog food containing preservatives and additives – it can certainly be a confusing subject!
+Well there’s certainly no shortage of choice.
+There’s… dry food, mixers, tinned food, raw dog food (often referred to as the barf diet), frozen (when you buy it not when you feed it!).
+Then you have variances within those; species-appropriate dog food, natural dog food, organic dog food, and dog food containing preservatives and additives – it can certainly be a confusing subject!

 When you acquire your dog, whether from a breeder or a rescue centre, you are often given a few days supply of the dog food and water your dog is used to.
 It might be an idea to acquire at least a few weeks supply of the same dog food whilst you consider which food you are going to feed your dog.

-When changing a dog’s diet, you should gradually add some of the ‘new’ food at feeding times to the bowl of old food, slowly increasing the quantity of the new dog food added to the bowl (and respectively decreasing the old dog food) over say a two to four week period, until you reach the stage when you are feeding the new dog food by itself – it’s best to spread this out over about two to four weeks because it gives your dog’s digestive system a chance to get used to the new dog food.
+When changing a dog’s diet, you would normally gradually add some of the ‘new’ food at feeding times to the bowl of old food, slowly increasing the quantity of the new food added to the bowl (and respectively decreasing the food) over say a two week period, until you reach the stage when you are feeding the new dog food by itself – it’s best to spread this out over about two weeks because it gives your dog’s digestive system a chance to get used to the new dog food.
+Of course there are exceptions - such as when moving to RAW, when it is usually done straight away without mixing.

 So what are the differences in dog food?

 Dry dog food is dog food that has been baked or cooked and then ‘dried’ into small cubes or shapes.
 One of the major benefits of dry food is that it helps keep your dogs teeth in good condition as the chewing action helps remove plaque.
 Dry dog food is normally ‘complete’ meaning it contains all the recommended daily vitamins and minerals for a dog’s daily diet.
-There are many kinds of dry dog food that you can buy, including organic dog food, holistic dog food and natural dog food.
-You even get a variety of dry dog foods specially created for different kinds of dogs.
-There’s dry puppy dog food, junior dog food, adult dog food, senior dog food, even dog food for lactating bitches or those recovering from surgery.
+There are many kinds of dry dog food that you can buy, including organic, holistic and natural.
+You even get a variety that are specially created for different kinds of dogs.
+Whether that's for puppies, junior dogs, adults, seniors, or even for lactating bitches or those recovering from surgery.

 Mixer